GeorgiosZachariadis/PythonFaceSwap/README.md

 My name is Georgios Zachariadis, I am a programmer and I like to troll my friends on group chats, so I made a "meme generator".
 A face swap algorithm that recognizes faces and puts the face from the one to the other.

+This is just for fun and it was made in a day.
+I hold no rights to it.